GIDSOpenStandaarden/OpenSNS-Launch-Protocol/README.md

 * The expiration time (exp) on the message should be set to 5 minutes in order to prevent leaking JWT keys to be valid outside a timeframe.
 * The unique message id (jti) should be verified as a nonce and should be based on a random or pseudo random number.
 If a UUID is used, it should be initialized with a random number.
 This approach mitigates replay attacks.
 * Tokens must be transported over HTTPS from both consumer and producer sides.
+* The producer must validate that the user identifier matches the issuer domain, or, alternatively, store the user identity in the context if the issuer.
+The latter would mean that the user identity is different with different issuers, even if the identifiers are the same.

 ### Example message